 Tobago is the far more tourist-friendly half of the Caribbean island nation of Trinidad & Tobago, with a long history of welcoming visitors to enjoy its fine white beaches, vast rainforest, and culture ranging from the wacky (the annual goat races in Buccoo) to sophisticated (the nation's fine art museum is located in Tobago).
-Here are some of our top picks among Tobago's large variety of tourist activities and attractions:
+Here are some top picks from Tobago's large variety of tourist activities and attractions.

 01 of 08

 The beach at Tobago's Pigeon Point Heritage Park is one of the most beautiful in the Caribbean, noted for its iconic jetty and calm swimming waters.
 A small admission fee gets you access to the lifeguard-protected beach (a rarity in the Caribbean) as well as restaurants serving famous Trini "bake and shark," vendors selling local handicrafts, showers, and bathrooms.
 Glass-bottom boat tours for nearby Buccoo Reef and the Nylon Pool depart regularly from the Pigeon Point Jetty.
 North Beach is a hotspot for windsurfing and kiteboarding, and you can get a lesson on these exciting watersports here.